TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/visualization-chemistry.md

 #### Environment

-The first time use, the user has to read the license at [https://www.ks.uiuc.edu/Research/vmd/current/LICENSE.html](https://www.ks.uiuc.edu/Research/vmd/current/LICENSE.html) the software can only be used if the license is accepted!
+The first time use, the user has to read the license [here](https://www.ks.uiuc.edu/Research/vmd/current/LICENSE.html).
+The software can only be used if the license is accepted!
 If you agree to the license, do:

 ```sh
 touch ~/.licenses/vmd-accepted
 ```

-After that it is needed to unload module and load it again by commands:
+After that, it is needed to unload the module and load it again by commands:

 ```sh
 module unload VMD/1.9.3-text